 - fully implement national strategies for multisector public health interventions to promote and facilitate a healthy lifestyle, and reduce environmental (including air pollution), socioeconomic and educational factors that increase the risk of stroke.

-The Stroke Action Plan for Europe 2018-2030 can now be downloaded from here and outlines key recommendations from seven domains covering the stroke care pathway from prevention to life after stroke.
+The Stroke Action Plan for Europe 2018-2030 can now be downloaded here and outlines key recommendations from seven domains covering the stroke care pathway from prevention to life after stroke.